-Bringing into the workshop what God has shown me; becoming more earnest with who I am; stirring the fire in my redeemed heart.
-This is what I’m getting away for.
+Bringing into the workshop what God has shown me; becoming more earnest with who I am; stirring the fire within my redeemed heart -this is what I need.

-Here a few of the questions I’m taking to God in my time away:
+Here a few of the questions I’m taking to God as the new year begins: